College of Education

 www.education.txstate.edu/advising

-• assistance with selection of educational programs;
+• assistance with selection and declaration of degree programs;

-• interpretation of policies and procedures;
+• interpretation of academic policies and procedures;

-• referral to other university resources; and
+• referrals to other university resources; and

 • verification of graduation requirements.